 Develop your unique artistic vision in painting and position yourself to successfully engage with the larger global art community by studying with the highly respected faculty in the painting program at ASU.

-The BFA program in art with a concentration in painting offers a learning environment for creative, intellectual and technical growth that leads to quality art practice and professionalism.
-The program encourages a wide spectrum of approaches to contemporary painting as visual expression, ranging from traditional to innovative.
-Students work under the guidance of a large, full-time faculty of active professionals who are nationally and internationally recognized.
-Visiting artists of national stature enhance the program with lectures and individual undergraduate critiques.
+The BFA program in art with a concentration in painting offers a dynamic environment for creative, intellectual and technical growth that leads to quality art practice and professionalism.

 Find and apply for relevant scholarships.